veronica-6/Veterinary_SQL/README.md

 # Veterinary_SQL
+Tools used: MSSQL

-Initial approach to SQL databases and queries
+This repository is a documentation of an initial approach to SQL databases and queries.